 AWS has 2 Certification Tracks for Professional Level:

 - AWS Certified Solutions Architect – Professional Level (Architect Associate Certification is a prerequisite)

 - AWS Certified DevOps Engineer – Professional Level (Developer or SysOps Associate Certification is a prerequisite)

 AWS offer following Specialty Certifications which can be taken up after clearing any of the Associate Certifications.

 About Professional Level Certification Exam

 According to Amazon, “The AWS Certified Solutions Architect – Professional Level exam validates advanced technical skills and experience in designing distributed applications and systems on the AWS platform“.
-In my experience, it was a very comprehensive and advance exam with a lot of real-world use cases being converted to exam questions.
-If you have not worked on real-life projects which involves architecting infrastructure on AWS, it might be quite difficult to answer some of the questions.
+In my experience, it was a very comprehensive and advanced exam with a lot of real-world use cases being converted to exam questions.
+If you have not worked on projects which involves architecting infrastructure on AWS, it might be quite difficult to answer some of the questions.
 Below we break down the exam objectives and the kind of questions that you can expect from this certification exam.

 - The results are obtained immediately after the exam and the certification is valid for two years.